yufanghou/yufanghou.github.io/_pages/about.md

 ## News

+- 07/2026 I'll co-organize KEIR 2026 (the third workshop on Knowledge-Enhanced Information Retrieval, co-located at CIKM 2026).

+- 07/2026 I received the Outstanding Senior Area Chair Award at ACL 2026.

 - 06/2026 I gave an invited talk "Rethinking the Scientific Workflow in the Age of LLMs" at [Integrated Computational Materials, Process and Product Engineering Conference (IC-MPPE 2026)](https://www.ic-mppe2026.org/).

 - 05/2026 I gave a keynote "Synthesizing Scientific Knowledge: From Biomedical Evidence to NLP Claims" at [the 3rd International Workshop on Natural Scientific Language Processing (NSLP 2026)](https://nfdi4ds.github.io/nslp2026/).